miarond/Webex_Status_Light/README.md

 2. Visit the "Getting Started" guide and follow the instructions [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) to setup your SD card.
     - This requires downloading the Raspberry Pi Imager application, then choosing an installation image to download (you can also download the image manually and pick it from your local machine via the Imager app). **This guide assumes you are choosing the "Lite" version.**
 3. Using the Imager application, write the image file to the SD card.
-4. Once writing is complete, open the SD card in Finder or Windows Explorer.
+4. Once writing is complete you will need to remove and reinsert the SD card.
+Next, open the SD card in Finder or Windows Explorer.
 We will be creating two text files and editing one existing file in the root directory of the SD card, in order to pre-set some basic configuration parameters.
+The guide on Adafruit's website below mentions a folder named **boot** on the SD card - in testing on Windows I have found that the readable partition of the SD card is labeled **boot**, not a subdirectory on the SD card.
     - This setup process is known as "**headless**" mode and is really well documented on Adafruit's website [here](https://learn.adafruit.com/raspberry-pi-zero-creation).
     - The text file setup process is explained on [this](https://learn.adafruit.com/raspberry-pi-zero-creation/text-file-editing) page of the guide.
 5. Create a *blank* text file called `ssh` - there should be **NO** file extension in the filename.
 This file tells Debian to enable SSH access permanently on first bootup.
 6. Create a text file named `wpa_supplicant.conf` and add the text below.
-MAKE SURE to replace `"YOURSSID"` and `"YOURPASSWORD"` with your actual wireless SSID and PSK.
+MAKE SURE to replace `YOURSSID` and `YOURPASSWORD` with your actual wireless SSID and PSK (leave the "" surrounding your SSID and PSK).
 This pre-loads Debian with your wireless network info so it will automatically connect.
   ```
   ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
   update_config=1